Roasted Chicken Thighs

 - Preheat cast iron skillet on the stove until hot but not smoking.

-- Season chicken thighs with salt and pepper.
+- Pat the chicken thigh skin dry and season with salt and pepper.
 Place skin side down in the cast iron skillet.